Dans-labs/dariah/docs/Server.md

 permissions tend to be more liberal.
 Without a document, permissions are calculated as if the user does not own any document in the table.

-The result has two parts:
+The result has three parts:

-*   a boolean which tells: yes, allowed, or no: forbidden;
+*   **good**: a boolean which tells: yes, allowed, or no: forbidden;
+*   **rowFilter**, which specifies, in case of a yes, to which rows the action may be applied; it has the shape of a MongoDB selection criterion, but it can also be `False` (no rows) or `True` (all rows) or `None` (irrelevant).
-*   a fieldFilter, which specifies, in case of yes, which fields in those rows may be acted upon.
+*   **fieldSet**, which specifies, in case of yes, which fields in those rows may be acted upon; it is a `Set`.

+If not good, *rowFilter* and *fieldSet* will be `None`.

+If a document is passed *rowFilter* will be `None`, because it is not needed.
+Only if no document is given, a *rowFilter* will be computed.
+If the operation is not permitted on any row, *rowFilter* becomes `False`.
+The reaction to this outcome should be to not perform a database lookup at all.

+But this is not a permission error, because in this case the list of records for which the operation is allowed is empty.
+This is different from *good* is `False` and *rowFilter* is `None`.

+If the operation is permitted on a selection of rows, *rowFilter* is returned as a mongodb selection dict is returned.
+If the operation is permitted on all rows, *rowFilter* is returned as `True`.

+If no fields are permitted, *fieldSet* is returned as `set()`.
+This will still deliver the `_id` fields, because `_id` fields are always permitted.
+If all or part of the fields are permitted, the set of permitted fields is returned.

 [db]({{site.serverBase}}/controllers/db.py)
 ===========================================